La Demencia (2011 - 2017)

 I was never close to mi abuelo until he was nearly dead.
 He was a Korean War draftee, blue collar worker, self-taught painter and above all else, a proud Puerto Rican.
 I grew up as a Hispanic with no real connection to my culture.

-Every three to six months I traveled to Michigan, Illinois or Texas to document our new memories and capture his old experiences.
+To create these images I traveled to Michigan, Illinois or Texas to document our new memories and capture his old experiences every three to six months before they were erased forever.

-This series aims to add to the conversations of palliative care, identity, memory, aging and end-of-life experiences that affect a larger segment of the Hispanic population face daily.
+This series’ aims to add to the conversations of palliative care, identity, memory, aging and end-of-life experiences that affect a larger segment of the Hispanic population face daily.
+To create spaces for adult children to have difficult conversations with their elders.